-We've known for a fair while that they were snapped up by Amazon for an extraordinary amount of money to make an all-new car show, but solid details have been few and far between.
+We've known for a fair while that they were snapped up by Amazon for an extraordinary amount of money to make an all-new car show, but solid details were few and far between.

 What is The Grand Tour?

 The Grand Tour is the new car show featuring Jeremy Clarkson, James May and Richard Hammond.
 It differs from Top Gear in that it is being filmed in different locations around the world.
 The studio, which houses a live audience, is based in a large tent that visits different countries and cities.
 These include Johannesburg in South Africa and California.
-It is bound to visit the UK soon too.
+It will also visit the UK soon too.

 There are features and larks that the presenters have been filming globally in 2016 and more about the content itself will be revealed in time.

 A trailer has been released, which you can see below.

 When is The Grand Tour on TV?

 The Grand Tour starts on Friday 18 November, with the first episode airing globally on that day.
 It will then continue over the following 11 weeks, with each new episode being aired on subsequent Fridays.
 There are 12 episodes in season one.

 How can I watch The Grand Tour on my TV?